telstra/MessagingAPI-SDK-python/README.md

 ## Subscription

-A subscription gives you a dedicated mobile number tied to an application.
+A subscription gives you a dedicated mobile number tied to an application which enables you to receive replies from your customers.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#tag/Provisioning>.

 ### Create Subscription

-Create a new subscription.
+Create a new subscription for a dedicated mobile number.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/createSubscription>.

 The function `tls.messaging.subscription.create` can be used to create a